Most probable paths for developed processes: Introduction

 \section{Introduction}

-The Onsager-Machlup functional \cite{fujitaOnsagerMachlupFunctionDiffusion1982} identifies most probable paths between points on manifolds for certain diffusion processes.
-The functional measures the probability that a process sojourns in $\varepsilon$-tubes around differentiable paths in the $\varepsilon\to 0$ limit.
-First covering the Euclidean space Brownian motion, the Onsager-Machlup functional has been derived for Brownian motions on Riemannian manifolds \cite{takahashiProbabilityFunctionalsOnsagermachlup1981,watanabeStochasticDifferentialEquations1981} with extension to e.g. time-inhomegenous diffusions~\cite{CP14} and pinned-diffusions \cite{haraLagrangianPinnedDiffusion1996}.
-Most probable paths and the Onsager-Machlup functional have also been treated in infinite dimensional manifolds \cite{demboOnsagerMachlupFunctionalsMaximum1991,capitaineOnsagerMachlupFunctionalElliptic2000, bardinaOnsagerMachlupFunctional2003,grongMostProbablePaths2021}.
-Still, only limited classes of manifold-valued processes are covered in the literature: Processes with parallel transported diffusion matrix, sub-Riemannian processes, push-forwards through a projection from, for example, a Lie group to a homogeneous space, and many infinite dimensional non-linear shape processes are not among these.
+The Onsager-Machlup function \cite{onsagerFluctuationsIrreversibleProcesses1953,machlupFluctuationsIrreversibleProcess1953} considered as a Lagrangian allows to identify most probable paths between points on manifolds for certain diffusion processes.
+The function measures the probability that a process sojourns in $\varepsilon$-tubes around differentiable paths in the $\varepsilon\to 0$ limit.
+First covering Euclidean space Brownian motion, the Onsager-Machlup function has been derived for Brownian motions on Riemannian manifolds \cite{takahashiProbabilityFunctionalsOnsagermachlup1981a,watanabeStochasticDifferentialEquations1981} with extension to, e.g., time-inhomogeneous diffusions~\cite{CP14} and pinned-diffusions \cite{haraLagrangianPinnedDiffusion1996}.
+Most probable paths and the Onsager-Machlup function have also been treated in infinite dimensional manifolds \cite{demboOnsagerMachlupFunctionalsMaximum1991,capitaineOnsagerMachlupFunctionalElliptic2000, bardinaOnsagerMachlupFunctional2003,grongMostProbablePaths2022}.
+Still, only limited classes of manifold-valued processes are covered in the literature.
+Examples of processes that are not covered include processes defined by parallel transported anisotropic Brownian motion, sub-Riemannian processes, push-forwards through a projection from, for example, a Lie group to a homogeneous space, and many infinite dimensional non-linear shape processes.